 Furthermore, in our opinion, proper books of account have been kept by the Company and the financial statements, together with the contents of the report of the Company's board of directors relating to these financial statements, are in accordance therewith.
-We further report that we obtained all the information and explanations that we required for the purpose of our audit and that the financial statements incorporate all information that is required by the Companies Law No. 25 of 2012, as amended, and by the Company's Memorandum of Incorporation and Articles of Association, that an inventory was duly carried out and that, to the best of our knowledge and belief, no violations of the Companies Law No. 25 of 2012, as amended or of the Company's Memorandum of Incorporation and Articles of Association, have occurred during the year ended 31 December 2013 that might have had a material effect on the business of the Company or on its financial position.
+We further report that we obtained all the information and explanations that we required for the purpose of our audit and that the financial statements incorporate all information that is required by the Companies Law No. 25 of 2012, as amended and its executive regulation, and by the Company's Memorandum of Incorporation and Articles of Association, that an inventory was duly carried out and that, to the best of our knowledge and belief, no violations of the Companies Law No. 25 of 2012, as amended and its executive regulation, or of the Company's Memorandum of Incorporation and Articles of Association, have occurred during the year ended 31 December 2014 that might have had a material effect on the business of the Company or on its financial position.